-In Year 4 (2016), field activities for this program were focussed on providing data to meet the primary objectives and management questions, and contribute an annual data point towards trends analysis to be completed at the conclusion of the 10-year monitoring program.
+In Year 5 (2017), field activities for this program were focussed on providing data to meet the primary objectives and management questions, and contribute an annual data point towards trends analysis to be completed at the conclusion of the 10-year monitoring program.
 Given the challenges and limitations outlined above, efforts are being focussed on establishing an annual index of abundance rather than attempting to quantify population sizes within the study area.

-The study design in Year 4 (2016) included four main monitoring components:
+The study design in Year 5 (2017) included four main monitoring components:

-- Thermal profile monitoring; - Sedimentation rate and composition monitoring; - Bull trout and rainbow trout movement monitoring using radio telemetry; and - Resident fish population index survey (by gill netting).
+- Thermal profile monitoring; - Sedimentation rate and composition monitoring; - Habitat mapping around the perimeter of Anderson Lake; - Resident fish population index survey (by gill netting).

-Tributary spawner surveys were discontinued in Year 4 (2016) due to challenging conditions (e.g., turbidity, high flows) in the surveyed streams, and the limited information that they provided for answering the management questions (Sneep 2018).
+Tributary spawner surveys were discontinued in Year 4 (2016) due to challenging conditions (e.g., turbidity, high flows) in the surveyed streams, and the limited information that they provided for answering the management questions (Sneep 2018b).
 It was not possible to incorporate mark-resight methods to quantify observer efficiency and residence time within the available budget for this component, and documented use of surveyed areas by target species was not considered a representative means of tracking population trends in this context.